Search

 Composition of our Board of Directors

 We transitioned from a company with an Audit & Supervisory Board to a company with an Audit and Supervisory Committee, following approval of amendments to the Articles of Incorporation at the Fourth Annual General Meeting of Shareholders held on March 28, 2025.
-As of March 28, 2025, our Board of Directors consists of nine members: six Directors (excluding those also serving as Audit and Supervisory Committee members, and including three Outside Directors), and three Directors also serving as Audit and Supervisory Committee members (including two Outside Directors).
+As of March 27, 2026, our Board of Directors consists of nine members: six Directors (excluding Audit and Supervisory Committee Members, including three Outside Directors) and three Directors who are Audit and Supervisory Committee Members (including two Outside Directors).

 Subjects debated and matters reported

-The chief subjects debated by and matters reported to the Board of Directors in the fiscal year ended December 31, 2024 are outlined below.
+The chief subjects debated by and matters reported to the Board of Directors in FY2025 are outlined below.

 Subjects debated and matters reported No. of issues

-Matters relating to Audit & Supervisory Board Members, internal audit divisions, and Accounting Auditors 4
+Matters relating to Audit and Supervisory Committee Members, internal audit divisions, and Accounting Auditors 2

 Attendance

-The attendance record of each Director at Board of Directors meetings for the fiscal year ended December 31, 2024 is as follows.
-(As of December 31, 2024)
+The attendance record of each Director at Board of Directors meetings for FY2025 is as follows.

 Position Name Attendance